(Emergency Part 1 is HERE)

 At the end of the day, human traffickers make up a VERY small percentage of the human race.
 Then there are the rest of us.
 We far out-number traffickers, have more resources than traffickers, and I have to believe that we may have those among us who are even smarter than traffickers.
 So what are we waiting for?

-We CAN win the war to end modern day slavery.
+We CAN win the war to end trafficking.
 If we each use our strengths, cover each others backs, and stick together as one fleet, we will accomplish our mission.

 Follow me on Twitter HERE